“No camping” – but what’s camping?

 In essence whether or not you are ‘camping’ depends on whether or not you are following whatever Act, regulation or by-law that the authority concerned uses to regulate camping.
 A government authority sign (in your proposed camping area) should refer you to the relevant legislation to see what definition applies.

 Some towns welcome free camping, others, that have a council-run camping area may ban it.

-How to free camp legally in Australia – do not free-camp near travel trailers
+How to free camp legally in Australia – do not free-camp near caravans

-Do not free-camp anywhere near an established travel trailer.
-Nor to cheat travel trailer owners by using their facilities without paying.
+Do not free-camp anywhere near an established caravan.
+Nor to cheat caravan owners by using their facilities without paying.
 Some people do.